EOSIO/welcome/docs/70_smart-contract-getting-started/40_data-persistence.md

 ---
-content_title: "2.4: Data Persistence"
+content_title: "Data Persistence"
-link_text: "2.4: Data Persistence"
+link_text: "Data Persistence"
 ---

 This section demonstrates data persistence and builds a simple addressbook smart contract.
 The implementation is not a full production smart contract, however it is a good smart contract to learn how data persistence works on EOSIO without being distracted by business logic not related to eosio's `multi_index API` functionality.